Frequently asked questions

 To produce cultivated meat and seafood, genetic modification is not required, but it could potentially be used to safely boost the taste and nutrition of products, or improve resource efficiency.
 For consumers who don’t want their products to be genetically modified, several companies have committed to not using these methods.

-Making products via precision fermentation does involve the genetic modification of microbial cells.
-These ‘cellular factories’ have their DNA modified to produce specific proteins, fats or other molecules that are otherwise naturally produced, for example by animals.
-However, the ‘end product’ molecules are separated out and therefore free of any modified genetic material (DNA).
+The process of precision fermentation typically involves the genetic modification of microorganisms so they can produce the desired specific ingredients.
+Typically, it involves modifying their DNA to produce specific ingredients such as proteins, fats or other molecules that are otherwise naturally produced, for example by animals.
+Precision-fermented ingredients produced by GM microorganisms are not themselves genetically modified.
+This is because the ingredients are typically separated from the microorganism as part of filtration and purification processes - therefore making them free of any modified genetic material (DNA).

 How do cellular agriculture products compare on nutrition?